einarwh/experiments-in-powerblog/content/blog/2025/04/28/sociotechnical-api-patterns.md

 The problems with the Millstone pattern are much more pronounced for the provider than for the consumers.
 However the situation isn’t necessarily great for consumers either.
 The API tends to be poorly specified.
 There is no stable contract, just reverse engineered documentation.
 The API may be subject to inadvertent changes, in particular since the API provider is using the same data model for their primary focus as well.
 There is no SLA, just the "best effort" of a team that would rather spend their time on something else.
 Best may fall quite a bit short of good.
 An upside is that the consumer team at least tends to have easy access to the provider team.

 How do you avoid falling into the Millstone pattern?
 The forces pulling toward the pattern are strong, and so must be tackled head-on.
 It poses a number of challenges.
 First, the organization needs to be aware of the dangers of the Millstone pattern.
-Decision makers need to be mature enough to realize that providing an API is not a one-time cost, it is a long-time commitment.Initial investments in API quality pay off, whereas sloppy initial work can exact a cost for the lifetime of the API.
+Decision makers need to be mature enough to realize that providing an API is not a one-time cost, it is a long-time commitment.
+Initial investments in API quality pay off, whereas sloppy initial work can exact a cost for the lifetime of the API.

 The API must be treated as a proper product.
 The API enters the portfolio of products that the team needs to support, whether the team wants it to or not, and whether the organization recognizes it or not.
 The only variables are the quality of the API and how much unacknowledged ghost work the provider team will need to do.
 It is important that the team's environment and stakeholders understand this as well.
 The team will need to allocate some of its time and focus on the API, which means less time and focus on other products.